ENCODE-DCC/encoded/src/encoded/schemas/changelogs/gene.md

 ## Changelog for gene.json

+### Schema version 3

+* *locations* was set to have a minimum of 1, and is not an empty list by default

 ### Minor changes since schema version 2

 * Added *locations*, which specifies the chromosome and genomic coordinates of the gene using a 1-based, closed coordinate system.